Emotional Intelligence Test

 About This Assessment

 This measure is designed to assess emotional intelligence, with an emphasis on how individuals perceive, understand, and manage emotions in themselves and others.
-The Emotional Intelligence Test is a brief self-report questionnaire intended for use in psychological and applied assessment contexts.
+Grounded in the foundational work of Mayer, Salovey, and Caruso, the Emotional Intelligence Test is a self-report questionnaire intended for use in psychological, coaching, and applied organizational assessment contexts.
+It contains 46 items and typically takes about 9 minutes to complete, yielding a multidimensional profile across five distinct EI competency scales.

 Author: John D. Mayer, Peter Salovey